devonartis/aws-security-workshops/detection-ml-wksp/README.md

 This repository contains the following files that will be used for this workshop:

-- templates/
-  - cloudformation.yaml - The CloudFormation template to deploy the stack of resources for the workshop
 - aws_lambda/
   - cloudtrail_ingest.zip - Lambda zip bundle for workshop CloudTrail log ingest
   - guardduty_ingest.zip - Lambda zip bundle for workshop GuardDuty finding ingest
 - cleanup.sh - Shell script to delete the workshop CloudFormation stack at the end
+- sec405-ipinsights.ipynb - Jupyter notebook for the workshop to load into SageMaker
+- templates/
+  - cloudformation.yaml - The CloudFormation template to deploy the stack of resources for the workshop

 # Initial setup